 Janice Long became a national broadcaster when she joined BBC Radio One in 1983.
 With a trunk full of records she headed to London and became the first woman to have her own daily show on Radio 1.
 Her passion for discovering new talent and current affairs made the award winning Janice Long show a must listen for spotty youths across Great Britain.
-Those youths and new youths now tune in to her on the country’s most listened to station - BBC Radio 2 and from Monday 22nd May BBC Radio Wales, "Summer Nights with Janice Long" Monday-Thursday.
+Those youths and new youths now tune in to her on BBC Radio Wales, Monday-Thursday, "Summer Nights with Janice Long" and on Radio 2.

 Summed up recently The Radio Times quoted “This woman has made a seamless segue from Radio 1 to Top of the Pops to a late-night slot on Radio 2 without any dampening of her passionate fire for music, old and new.
 Her knowledge of music is encyclopedic; audience engagement remains her motivation.
 And, lest we forget, it was Janice who championed Primal Scream and was the DJ who gave Amy Winehouse her first radio session.”

 Janice’s dedication to promoting new talent was recognized when she was presented with Woman of the Year for her outstanding contribution to the music industry.
 Other bands & artists she has given a first break to include The Smiths, Frankie Goes to Hollywood, Primal Scream, Amy Winehouse, Adele, Amy MacDonald, Scouting for Girls, Richard Hawley.